svera/coreander/README.md

 * Read indexed epubs from Coreander's interface thanks to [epub.js](http://futurepress.org/).
 * Restrictable access only to registered users.

+## Installation

+Binaries for ARM Linux 32 and 64 bits (Raspberry Pi and other SBCs) and Macs with Intel and ARM processors are available at [releases](https://github.com/svera/coreander/releases/latest).
+Just download and unzip the one appropiate for your system.

-## Building from source
+### Building from source
 Coreander's only requirement is Go 1.18.

-There are two possibilites for building Coreander from source:
+There are two possibilities for building Coreander from source:
 * If you have [Mage](https://magefile.org) installed in your system, just type `mage install` from the source code folder.
 * Otherwise, a simple `go build` or `go install` will do, although no version information will be added to the executable.